variadico/noti/docs/man/noti.1.md

 : Trigger a Slack notification.
 This requires `slack.appurl` (for Slack apps) or `slack.token` and `slack.channel` (for legacy tokens) to be set.

+--twilio
+: Trigger a Twilio notification.
+This requires `twilio.authToken`, `twilio.accountSid`, `twilio.numberFrom` and `twilio.numberTo` to be set.

 -w <pid>, \--pwatch <pid>
 : Monitor a process by PID and trigger a notification when the pid disappears.